StanfordSpezi/SpeziLLM/Sources/SpeziLLMOpenAI/SpeziLLMOpenAI.docc/SpeziLLMOpenAI.md

 ### LLM OpenAI

-``LLMOpenAI`` offers a variety of configuration possibilities that are supported by the OpenAI API, such as the model type, the system prompt, the temperature of the model, and many more.
-These options can be set via the ``LLMOpenAI/init(parameters:modelParameters:_:)`` initializer and the ``LLMOpenAIParameters`` and ``LLMOpenAIModelParameters``.
+``LLMOpenAISchema`` offers a variety of configuration possibilities that are supported by the OpenAI API, such as the model type, the system prompt, the temperature of the model, and many more.
+These options can be set via the ``LLMOpenAISchema/init(parameters:modelParameters:injectIntoContext:_:)`` initializer and the ``LLMOpenAIParameters`` and ``LLMOpenAIModelParameters``.

-- Important: ``LLMOpenAI`` shouldn't be used on it's own but always wrapped by the Spezi `LLMRunner` as the runner handles all management overhead tasks.
+- Important: The OpenAI LLM abstractions shouldn't be used on it's own but always used together with the Spezi `LLMRunner`.

 #### Setup

-In order to use ``LLMOpenAI``, the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner) needs to be initialized in the Spezi `Configuration`.
-Only after, the `LLMRunner` can be used to execute the ``LLMOpenAI``.
+In order to use OpenAI LLMs, the [SpeziLLM](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) [`LLMRunner`](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm/llmrunner) needs to be initialized in the Spezi `Configuration` with the ``LLMOpenAIPlatform``.
+Only after, the `LLMRunner` can be used to do inference via OpenAI LLMs.
 See the [SpeziLLM documentation](https://swiftpackageindex.com/stanfordspezi/spezillm/documentation/spezillm) for more details.

 ```swift